YOUTH REFERENCE GROUP Q&A

-Yes there are.
+Yes, there are.
 You get invited to a closed Facebook group so you can keep up with when the next meeting is upcoming and find out any news that happens in between meetings.
-We also live stream meetings in the group so if you can't make it to a meeting, at least you know what has been said and you can comment your ideas or concerns.
+We also live stream meetings in the group so if you can't make it to a meeting, at least you know what has been said and you can comment on your ideas or concerns.

 If you don't or can't have Facebook, don't worry, we will let you know personally when and where the meetings take place.
 We make sure that no one is left out.